 The SDA Prophet Ellen White wrote:

 538 AD is the year when the Ostrogoths were driven out of Rome, but nothing of great importance happened to the papacy during this year.
-In fact, the Ostrogoths later recovered from their defeat, went on the offensive, and re-occupied Rome from 541 to 548 AD.
+In fact, the Ostrogoths later recovered from their temporary defeat and went on the offensive.
+They re-occupied Rome from 541 to 548 AD.
 The Ostrogoths were not finally eradicated until 561 AD.
 The papacy did not achieve temporal sovereignty until 756 when the pope acquired the territories of Central Italy.
 (The papacy controlled these territories until 1870 when the king of Sardinia took over the papal territories.)

 So why the 538 date?
-As noted above, the Catholic persecutions do not adhere to these dates.
+As noted above, the Catholic persecutions started a century earlier than this date.
 There is no reason for starting at 538 AD other than the fact that it provides a convenient starting point if counting backwards from 1798--the supposed date of the demise of the papal power.

 So, what about the ending date of the 1260-day prophecy?
 Was the papacy abolished in 1798?
 Ellen White writes: